Localization for In-App Automation

 Select from the dropdown menu to view content for each localization and edit as necessary.
 Available fields and options vary per message style.

 Media: Enter an HTTPS URL that will be accessible by your mobile audience.
-If your Airship plan includes CDN support you can also upload media or select from previously uploaded media.
-Contact Support if you are interested in enabling CDN media hosting.
+If your Airship plan includes CDN support, you can also upload media or select from previously uploaded media.

 - Select Upload and click Insert Media.